Garima-sharma814/Scrape-Google-SERP/WebScrapingAPi.md

 const html = response.body;
 ```

-Make sure to replace the “YOUR_API_KEY_HERE” string with the *API key* provided to you by our service.
+Make sure to replace the “YOUR_API_KEY_HERE” string with the *API key* provided to you by the service.
 You can find it on the dashboard page.

-**Step 7:** Inspecting the Page.
+### Step 7: Inspect the Page

 Let’s get back to the page we want to scrape.
+Right-click on the first heading and click ‘Inspect.’
 This is how we can select only the information we need.
-Right-click on the first heading and click ‘Inspect.’

 You’ll get a new window containing the HTML source code:

 1. We will inspect the heading and get the class-name used to identify the heading from the source code.

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/19vog3s3r7umz29fdftu.png)

-- For the Heading we got class-name as `h3.LC20lb.DKV0Md`.
-The heading is contained inside the `h3` tag and the class-name is `.LC20lb.DKV0Md`.
+- For the Heading, we got the class-name `h3.LC20lb.DKV0Md`.
+The heading is contained inside the `h3` tag, and the class-name is `.LC20lb.DKV0Md`.

-> In `.LC20lb.DKV0Md`, `.LC20lb` and `.DKV0Md` are two different classes.
+- In `.LC20lb.DKV0Md`, `.LC20lb` and `.DKV0Md` are two different classes.

 2. We will inspect the link and get the class-name used to identify the paragraph from the source code.

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/j1ng0xn9un9mkw1duidi.png)

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/7j02ylaz3fc1277uxke8.png)